yingding/ai-hackathon-022025/docs/07 Copilot Studio.md

 ![alt text](main/imgs_mcs/CS_publish_details.png)

 To access your agent in teams, you klick on "See agent in Teams" or "Get a link" in Availability Options.
-With link you will be guided to a Teams app where you can add the agent and open it via Teams or M365 Copilot (currently it only works in a Teams Desktop app, therefore you will need to sign in into your desktop teams with your demo credentials).
+With link you will be guided to a Teams app where you can add the agent and open it via Teams or M365 Copilot.

+Note: Due to the CDX bug this currently only works in a Teams Desktop app, therefore you will need to sign in into your desktop teams with your demo credentials.
+Once you added the agent in the desktop app, you can see it in web app also.

 ![alt text](main/imgs_mcs/CS_publish_teams.png)